How to tune a Carburetor

 Let's start from the basics

-a carburetor is based on the venturi principle. when the engine is at its intake stroke there is a venturi in the carburetor from which air passes. and that creates a low-pressure area and in that venturi, a fuel jet is placed so that when the air is passed through that venturi the fuel draws through the fuel jet because of the low pressure . and then fuel mixes with air and atomized for combustion. there are three air-fuel circuits in the carburetor from which air-fuel mixture is supplied.
+A carburetor operates based on the venturi principle.
+During the engine's intake stroke, air passes through a venturi in the carburetor, creating a low-pressure area.
+Within this venturi, a fuel jet is positioned.
+As air flows through the venturi, the low pressure causes fuel to be drawn through the fuel jet.
+The fuel then mixes with air and becomes atomized for combustion.
+The carburetor typically contains three air-fuel circuits from which the air-fuel mixture is supplied.

 1: idle jet